Department of Labor Logo United States Department of Labor

 Surveyors update boundary lines and prepare sites for construction so that legal disputes are prevented.

 Surveyors make precise measurements to determine property boundaries.
-They provide data relevant to the shape and contour of the Earth’s surface for engineering, mapmaking, and construction projects.
+They provide data relevant to features of the Earth’s surface, such as shape and contour, for engineering, mapmaking, construction, and other purposes.

 Duties